Sahamati/fiu-data-governance/README.md

 ## Anonymization

 A CRS should anonymize input data as much as possible before using it for making decisions.
-Anonymization may involve scrubbing identifiers such as names and generalizing pseudo-identifiers such as addresses and zip codes.
+Anonymization may involve scrubbing identifiers such as names, generalizing pseudo-identifiers such as addresses and zip codes, and mapping the data principal to a cohort using an ML model.
 Anonymizing data reduces the risk of data leakage through the final decision, and through cross-service communication.
+The specific anonymization technique to be used for different datasets and domains is outside the scope of this document.

 ## Identity and Access Control